nikosxenakis/pumas_and_hares/README.md

 ## Input files

 The landscape for the model is supplied as a ASCII file which describe which tiles are land or water.
+Sample input files can be found in the /resources directory.
+You can select which file to use as input at run time by supplying it as a command line arguemnt i.e. `./bin/pumas_and_hares ./resources/small3x3.dat`
 The format of the file is:

 ```